impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 Here we declare a helper function which will be used further down in the `awk` code.
 This function, called "escape", looks for the characters `, \, $, or ", and escapes any and all instances it finds (i.e. it prepends it with the \ character).
 It then returns the modified string.

-The & character has a special meaning here, according to [the GNU docs](https://web.archive.org/web/20220608181534/https://www.gnu.org/software/gawk/manual/html_node/String-Functions.html) for the "sub()" function:
+The & character has a special meaning here, according to [the GNU docs](https://web.archive.org/web/20220608181534/https://www.gnu.org/software/gawk/manual/html_node/String-Functions.html){:target="_blank" rel="noopener"} for the "sub()" function:

 > If the special character '&' appears in replacement, it stands for the precise substring that was matched by regexp.
 (If the regexp can match more than one string, then this precise substring may vary.)
 For example:
 >